-We keep members, decision makers and the public aware of the key willdife issues and the impacts to viewers, anglers, hunters, wildlife photographers, birders, hikers and other conservationists.
+We keep members, supporters, decision makers and the public aware of the key wildlife issues and the impacts to viewers, anglers, hunters, wildlife photographers, birders, hikers and other conservationists.

 We monitor, analyze and take specific action on proposed plans and policies of state and federal agencies as well as industrial activity including energy development and land use.
 We also conduct on-the-ground projects to remove noxious weeds and to restore habitat through our volunteers.

-We can view News and Our Stand to see the wildlife policy matters CWF has been working.
-Click on View All to go back as far as late 2007.
+You can view News and Blogs to see the wildlife policy matters CWF has been working.

 In 2001, CWF spearheaded support for the successful legislative effort sponsored by Representative Joe Stengel to make the Division of Wildlife an enterprise agency.
-The Division can utilize sportsmen's dollars without competing under TABOR restrictions against other state agencies.
+The Division can utilize sportsmen’s dollars without competing under TABOR restrictions against other state agencies.
 The General Assembly retains oversight; the Joint Budget Committee reviews and approves the budget..
-The Colorado Wildlife Commission continues to set policy.
+(The Colorado Parks and Wildlife Commission continues to set policy.)

 CWF also developed and hosted an important series of wolf panel discussions to encourage a provocative, balanced, civil discussion of issues surrounding wolves in the southern Rocky Mountains.